emory-libraries/pidman/DEPLOYNOTES.rst

   or via the REST API.

-* To migrate data from an existing database (i.e postgres to mysql), you should configure a second database named **postgres** in ``localsettings.py`` (see example configuration in ``localsettings.py.sample``), and then run ``python manage.py pg-migrate``.
+* To migrate data from an existing database (i.e postgres to mysql), you should configure a second database in ``localsettings.py`` (see example configuration in ``localsettings.py.sample``), and then run ``python manage.py datamigrate db-name``, where ``db-name`` is the name of the database you configured in ``localsettings.py`` .
 Where there is existing content (e.g., for content types), the script will prompt you to remove content before copying data; this is required in order to ensure primary ids are propagated correctly in the migration.

   The script includes options to summarize object counts in both databases and to sync content by chunks.
 Run with ``-h`` for specifics.